Marquette (federal electoral district)

-Marquette was a federal electoral district in Manitoba, Canada, that was represented in the House of Commons of Canada from 1871 to 1979.
+Marquette was a federal electoral district in Manitoba, Canada, that was due to be represented in the House of Commons of Canada in 1871 and 1872 and was represented from 1872 to 1979.
+A tie was declared in the by-election held in 1871.
+Neither leading candidate was allowed to take the seat in the House of Commons.
+The disputed election was not resolved prior to the 1872 election.

 This riding was created in 1871 following the creation of the province of Manitoba in 1870.
+The seat was first filled in the 1872 election.

 It was abolished in 1976 when it was redistributed into Brandon—Souris, Dauphin and Portage—Marquette ridings.

 Members of Parliament

 This riding has elected the following members of Parliament: